EYFS Intention statement

 Children’s experiences are central to their learning and development.
 All staff members form strong and positive relationships to ensure that the children feel valued, safe and well cared for.

-The curriculum: what we want the children to learn
+The curriculum: What we want the children to learn

 Language development and communication skills are central to our curriculum.
-We ensure that we deliver the seven areas of learning in a responsive and thoughtful way, carefully sequencing learning to take place over time, resulting in a greater depth of knowledge, skills and understanding.
+We ensure that we deliver the seven areas of learning and development in a responsive and thoughtful way, carefully sequencing learning to take place over time, resulting in a greater depth of knowledge, skills and understanding.

 Self-regulation and executive function